ketilovre/launch/README.md

 ### How it works

-These are roughly the steps taken by launch when creating or updating a deployment.
+These are roughly the steps taken by Launch when creating or updating a deployment.
 All resources are checked on every run.
 Launch will create or recreate them if they are missing or have been removed.

 1. Lambda function.
-	1. Create service role, if missing.
+	1. Create service role.
 		1. Add inline policy allowing access to Cloudwatch Logs.
 	1. Upload code.
 	1. Publish version.
 	1. Create or update alias named after the deployment environment, pointing to the newly uploaded version.
 1. API Gateway.
-	1. Create API, if missing.
+	1. Create API.
-	1. Create `/{proxy?}` resource, if missing.
+	1. Create `/{proxy?}` resource.
-	1. Create `ANY` method on `/` and `/{proxy?}` resources, if missing.
+	1. Create `ANY` method on `/` and `/{proxy?}` resources.
-	1. Create service role, if missing.
+	1. Create service role.
 		1. Add inline policy allowing execute access on the Lambda function.
-	1. Create proxy integration on `/` and `/{proxy?}` resources, if missing.
+	1. Create proxy integration on `/` and `/{proxy?}` resources.
 	1. Create deployment to a stage named after the deployment environment.
+1. Cloudwatch Events.
+	1. Create event to invoke the function once every minute.

 The proxy integration uses stage variables to call specific aliases of the Lambda function.
 The API stage 'dev' would call the Lambda alias 'dev', and so on.

+Cloudwatch events are set up on a per-alias basis, as they each have their own containers.